 “These transactions will provide much needed capital for Ten and help it to grow revenues by building scale and enhancing services to clients by working with MCN.
 The sales representation agreement, by which MCN is selling advertising for Ten, came into effect on 1 September.
 The teams are now integrated and working well to create better outcomes for clients of both Ten and Foxtel”, said Freudenstein.

 The proposed transaction remains subject to certain conditions and regulatory approvals, including by the FIRB.

-Choose Foxtel iQ4 - Australia's best live TV and On Demand experience, including Ultra HD, all in one place.
+Choose Foxtel iQ4 - The ultimate viewing experience, with sports, drama, movies & Netflix, all in one place.
 Or choose Foxtel Now - Instantly stream your entertainment on your favourite devices with no lock-in contract.